HARSHINI-VIRAT/HARSHINI-VIRAT/README.md

 - 🌱 I’m currently learning python, html/css, MERN js, java
 - 💞️ I’m looking to collaborate on top mnc's like qualcom, google, accenture, infosys and also startups
 - 📫 How to reach me through linkdin
-- 😄 Pronouns:
+- 😄 Pronouns: she/her
-- ⚡ Fun facts:
+- ⚡ Fun facts: making my favorite food, playing cricket and watching movies.

 <!---
 HARSHINI-VIRAT/HARSHINI-VIRAT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.